MicrosoftDocs/security/compass/incident-response-process.md

    Most adversaries use multiple persistence mechanisms.

-- Identify the objective of attack, if possible.
+- Identify the objective of the attack, if possible.

    Persistent attackers will frequently return for their objective (data/systems) in a future attack.